Padmja26/Power-BI-Road-Accident-Analysis-with-Tableau-Excel-and-SQL/README.md

 3. Connect the project to the provided dataset.
 4. Explore the dashboard to gain insights into road accident analysis for the years 2021 and 2022.

-### License:
-This project is licensed under the [License Name] License.
-See the LICENSE file for details.

-### Acknowledgements:
-Special thanks to [Acknowledged Individuals/Groups] for their contributions and support in completing this project.